 “This extension of Strata plus will host the largest production line that we have,” Abdulla said.
 “We should be starting manufacturing next year, with deliveries starting towards the end of next year.”

-Looking to the future, Abdulla said that the company – which will increasingly rely on advanced technologies such as 3D printing – “will not only concentrate on aerostructures, but will move into material and engine parts”.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Looking to the future, Abdulla said that the company – which will increasingly rely on advanced technologies such as 3D printing – “will not only concentrate on aerostructures, but will move into material and engine parts”.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.